al6x/nim/nodem/readme.md

 # => {"is_error":false,"result":6.28}
 ```

-see `math_with_http.nim`.
+see `examples/math_with_http.nim`.

 # Async example

-For nodes working as both client and server simultaneously with nested, circular calls check `greeting_example`.
+For nodes working as both client and server simultaneously with nested, circular calls check `examples/greeting`.

 While async is faster, and in some cases very much faster, in many cases it's not give much speed improvements
 and only adds more complexity.
 If in doubt, it's better to avoid it, and use it only for special cases,